brindidrip/speakEZ/README.md

 Domain: s-cord0.com (the original name of the application -- domains are expensive)

 Route53 controls the domain and NS.
-Using an AWS EC2 instance, I set the security groups open to all incoming users.
-Meaning nothing is secure right now and anyone can SSH in.
+Using an AWS EC2 instance, I set the security groups open to all incoming users; meaning nothing is secure right now and anyone can SSH in.
 There is a ssh key required to get access though, which I have included on my github repo.

 TO SSH IN: sudo ssh -i sshkeys/scord-mainkey.pem ec2-user@ec2-18-217-88-70.us-east-2.compute.amazonaws.com

-REQUIREMENT: Use nvm install 7.7 to run async functions.
+REQUIREMENT: Use nvm install 7.4 to run async functions.

 Once I set up node and npm using YUM, I was able to generate an express application and test out the functionality.
-Using sudo PORT=80 node ./bin/www launched the server.
+Using sudo PORT=8080 node ./bin/www launched the server.

-Instead of running app with SUDO: sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 3000 Redirect incoming port 80 traffic to route 3000 using iptables.
+Instead of running app with SUDO: sudo iptables -t nat -A PREROUTING -p tcp --dport 8080 -j REDIRECT --to-ports 3000 Redirect incoming port 80 traffic to port 3000 using iptables.

+- Make sure to run npm install express if first time running